cloudgeeklabs/azureFunctionAppPoC/readme.md

 4. When setting up SQL to use the "System Managed Identity" - the SMI will be the same name as the FunctionApp name.

+5. With what this FunctionApp is doing - would look at creating an Alert to notify team if it is down or has stopped feeding telemtry data.